 Did you know?
 The only relevant item modifier to look out for at this stage of the campaign is ‚+# to Maximum Life‘.
 You will get damage from other sources.
-Nevertheless, additional useful modifiers are those who add damage to attacks or increase physical damage (e.g. Iron Rings provide ‚Adds 1 to 4 Physical Damage to Attacks‘).
+Nevertheless, additional useful modifiers are those who add damage to attacks or increase physical damage (e.g. Iron Rings provide ‚Adds 1 to 4 Physical Damage to Attacks‘), movement speed and cold resistance.
 That being said, having the needed links on items in the early game is way more beneficial than having good modifiers.

 Did you know?
 You will soon encounter the boss of Act 1, namely Brutus.
 Even boss fights in the early game can be quite challenging, especially for new players.
 A common problem new players run into is that they run out of flasks due to the length of the fight or due to using them too frequently.